dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

     +-----------------------------------------------------------------------------+
     ```

-8. In the event the ECS platform has no available worker node with GPU card, provisioning a session with GPU will result in `Pending` state as the system is looking for a worker node with Nvidia GPU card.
+8. In the event the ECS platform has no available worker node with GPU card, provisioning a session with GPU will result in `Pending` state as the system is looking for a worker node installed with at least one Nvidia GPU card.

     ![](../../assets/images/gpu/gpuecssession5.png)